Erin’s Recipe Rundown

 - Egg whites: The whipped egg white mixture create a light, fluffy texture that holds the macaroon batter together.

 - Chocolate: I like to use chopped semi-sweet chocolate for these gluten-free macaroons, but dark chocolate or milk chocolate could work too.
 Guittard brand is my favorite!
+For dairy-free macaroons, use dairy-free chocolate chips.

 - Sweetened condensed milk: Sweetened condensed milk helps bring the batter together and creates a chewy texture.
+This recipe has no added sugar, so it brings essential sweetness to these cookies!
+For dairy-free macaroons, use dairy-free sweetened condensed milk.

-How to Make Macaroons
+How to Make Gluten-Free Coconut Macaroons

-- Use a small cookie scoop to scoop tablespoon-size mounds onto the prepared cookie sheet.
-Bake the gluten-free macaroons for 25-30 minutes, rotating the pans halfway through, until the tops and edges are golden brown.
+- Bake cookies: Bake for 25-30 minutes, until the tops and edges are golden brown.

-These gluten-free macaroons keep well in an airtight container at room temperature for about a week.
+- To Store: These gluten-free macaroons keep well in an airtight container at room temperature for about a week.

 Gluten-free macaroons are made from flaked coconut, sweetened condensed milk, whipped egg whites, vanilla and coconut extract, and salt.
 Macaroons can also be dipped in chocolate after baking.